Make Plantable Seed Paper From Junk Mail: A Crafty Way to Grow Beauty from Trash

 Now the magic happens.
 Gently sprinkle your chosen seeds across the wet pulp.
 Press them lightly into the surface…just enough to embed them, but not so much that they sink out of sight.

 Avoid seeds that are super tiny or that need light to germinate.
+Also avoid the big clunkers.
+Those peas are not it for this project, trust me.

 6. Press and Blot

 Lay a tea towel or piece of felt over your pulp.
-Use a sponge to press and absorb excess water.
+Use a sponge to press and absorb any excess water.
 You can also sandwich your pulp between two towels and gently roll over it with a rolling pin.

 This step helps bind everything and makes your paper thinner and more uniform.